canonical/charmed-etcd-operator/docs/explanation/advanced-statuses.md

-# Charmed etcd Advanced Statuses
+# Advanced Statuses

 Charmed etcd utilises Advanced Statuses to provide detailed, component-specific status information.
-This interface supports more complex and multiple statuses, though it introduces additional complexity.
+This interface supports more complex and multiple statuses.

-## Advanced Statuses: basics
+## Basics

 Advanced Statuses are implemented in the home-brewed [Data Platform Helpers](https://pypi.org/project/data-platform-helpers/) library.

-Each component of the charm recomputes its statuses on every `status-update` event, and will sort the statuses by order of importance.
+Each component of the charm recomputes its statuses on every `update-status` event, and will sort the statuses by order of importance.

 They are firstly ordered like `ops` does: `Error > Blocked > Maintenance > Waiting > Active  > Unknown` and then by component priority if the status levels are equal.